SirClaver420/Attune-Turtle/COPILOT_INSTRUCTIONS.md

 - **Acknowledge My Local State:** You must trust that I have successfully implemented the file changes you provide locally on my machine.
 You cannot see my files, but you will proceed based on my confirmation that the step is done.

 **4. State Synchronization:**
-At the start of our session, you will attach the latest files from the GitHub repository.
-These files are our single source of truth.
-You will use these files to understand the current state of the project.
+At the start of our session, I will provide a single Markdown file named `AttuneTurtle_State.md`.
+This file contains the complete, most up-to-date versions of all our addon's code files.
+This is our single source of truth.
+You will use this file to understand the current state of the project.